jocelynmutso/documentation-test/src/markdown/003_dialob_expression_language:_(DEL)/005_functions_and_reserved_words_examples.md

-# Logic and reserved words example use cases
+# Functions and reserved words example use cases

 ## Quick Summary

-* DEL keywords are a powerful and simple way to build logic rules
+* DEL built-in functions and keywords are a powerful and simple way to build logic rules
-* This page will give several examples of common use cases of keywords in logic-building
+* This page will give several examples of common use cases of these keywords in logic-building

 ---